Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 And in line twelve the first mention of a practical step towards finally ending the heartache and estrangement.
 Remove love letters.
 Remove photos.
 Remove notes.
-Presumably they have to be destroyed or kept out of sight before a healing can be reached.
+Presumably, they have to be destroyed or kept out of sight before healing can be reached.

 That use of the word peel in the final stanza gives an added significance - not take down your own image but peel, slowly and surely, unseal yourself before you can at last sit and finish off the wine and bread in a suitable manner.
 Don't eat the food, feast on it.
 You deserve it.